DetachHead/typed-nodejs-assert/readme.md

 import assert from 'typed-nodejs-assert'
 ```
 ### with [power-assert](https://npmjs.org/power-assert)
-due to the fact that power-assert usually has to be imported using UMD syntax, you have to import it as such and give it
+since power-assert has to be imported using UMD syntax, you have to import it as such, then give it the `PowerAsssert`
-the `PowerAsssert` type from this package.
+type from this package.

 ```ts
 import { PowerAssert } from 'typed-nodejs-assert'